 Fear.
 Anxiety.
 Seasickness.
 Claustrophobia.
-Chances are that if you’re trying scuba diving for the first time, that you’ll feel one or more of these things.
-Whether it’s concerns about breathing underwater or being bewildered by all the scuba gear – regulator, fins, wetsuit and even a weight harness – scuba diving can be overwhelming when you start.
+Chances are that if you’re trying scuba diving for the first time, you’ll feel one or more of these things.
+Whether it’s concerns about breathing underwater or being bewildered by all the scuba gear – regulator, fins, wetsuit, and even a weight harness – scuba diving can be overwhelming when you start.

 And that’s totally normal.
 Let’s face it – unless you’re born an amphibian, breathing from a tank underwater is an unnatural experience.
 I’m from the northeast of England – an industrial, socially radical city where beaches, warm and clear oceans, and scuba diving are completely foreign concepts.
-But after snorkeling and scuba diving in places like Thailand, Trinidad & Tobago, Venezuela, Ecuador and the Galapagos Islands, here are my top 10 tips for taking the plunge – no pun intended.
+But after snorkeling and scuba diving in places like Thailand, Trinidad & Tobago, Venezuela, Ecuador, and the Galapagos Islands, here are my top 10 tips for taking the plunge – no pun intended.

 Most people don’t think about how they’re breathing each day, but when you’re underwater, you can hear your breathing and are using a respirator to do so, which can be a bit weird initially.
 Just take things slowly and breathe in and out at a calm pace.
+You can also use a full face dive mask as this will allow you to breathe from your nose and mouth at the same time.

 Rather than diving into the water from the back of a boat, see if you can get into the water by walking in from the shore, or practicing in a swimming pool.
 It helps to become acquainted with the scuba diving experience this way and most likely will be how you start if you’re doing an Open Water diver course.

 Any reputable scuba diving school will make sure that everyone has a buddy before they go diving.
 It’s a really important safety procedure so that groups can dive and cooperate with each other.
-Find someone with more experience than you to be your buddy as well as the scuba instructor; diving with a group can help you feel more comfortable and also give you the opportunity to make friends with people who you can talk about your diving experiences afterward.
+Find someone with more experience than you to be your buddy as well as the scuba instructor; diving with a group can help you feel more comfortable and also give you the opportunity to make friends with people with who you can talk about your diving experiences afterward.

 There are a lot of common hand signals when diving because you obviously cannot talk underwater.
 Make sure that you are aware of the most important signals before diving – okay, not okay, up/end the dive, down, slow down, stop, and low on air.
 Don’t worry if you happen to forget some of these, as long as you remember the most important ones you will be fine.